 Gazing into the customer’s mind has never been more accessible, and retail companies are taking notice of this and acting up.
 Big Data is a modern crystal ball which can help eCommerce actors make the most of their offer, pinpoint their niche with high accuracy and reach the right people through their preferred channel.
 There is a circular relationship between eCommerce and Big Data.
 Outcomes are reintroduced into the system to calibrate it and create excellent persuasion tools.

-A Three-fold Strategy to Leverage Big Data for eCommerce
+A Three-fold Strategy to Leverage Big Data

 Getting the most out of Big Data for eCommerce should include a three-directional approach: being as customer-centric as possible, building the marketing funnel around insights and adjusting business operations according to the market’s signals.